-PUBLIC MEETINGS: The City is conducting public meetings in accordance with the State of California Executive Order N-29-20.
+PUBLIC MEETINGS: The City is conducting public meetings in accordance with the State of California Executive Orders.
 All members of the Environmental Planning Commission (EPC), the Development Review Committee (DRC), the Zoning Administrator (ZA), and the Subdivision Committee will participate in scheduled public meetings by video conference with no physical meeting location.
 See meeting agendas, posted the Friday prior to each meeting, for details on participation, which can be viewed online at: EPC, DRC, ZA.